okikio/native/packages/animate/README.md

 # Animate

-An animation library for the modern web, it utilizes the Web Animation API (WAAPI) that's partially where it gets its name from.
+An animation library for the modern web, it utilizes the Web Animation API (WAAPI).
 Inspired by animate plus, and animejs; animate is a Javascript animation library focusing on performance and ease of use.
 It aims to deliver butter smooth animations at a small size, it weighs less than 3 KB (minified and compressed).

-_Before even getting started, note you will most likely need a WAAPI polyfill and if you install this via `npm` you are most likely going to need [rollup](https://rollupjs.org/).
+_Before even getting started, note you will most likely need a WAAPI polyfill and if you install this via `npm` you are most likely going to need [rollup](https://rollupjs.org/) or [esbuild](https://esbuild.github.io/).
 You can use [web-animations-js](https://github.com/web-animations/web-animations-js), or [polyfill.io](https://polyfill.io/), to create a polyfill._

 ## Table of Contents
 - [Animate](#animate)